Giving people the information they need to do the job well.

-For example, Sally, the receptionist, may answer phones on a daily basis.
-Describing her job as a "phone answerer" in no way reflects the real purpose of her job.
+For example, Sally, the receptionist, may answer the phones every day but describing her job as a "phone answerer" in no way reflects the real purpose of her role.
 It doesn't tell Sally what is expected of her, or why her position is of value to the company.
-What if an automatic phone system is installed and Sally no longer has to physically answer calls?
+What if an automatic phone system is installed and she no longer has to physically answer calls?
 How do you describe her position then?

 Answering the phone is only one duty; her larger role is to be the primary contact for customers.
 Using a vision statement approach you might say that "the receptionist's job is to welcome people to the facility and convey a family atmosphere from first contact".
 This is much more informative and humane, and much more likely to motivate the full set of behaviors that you want.
 By thinking first about why you have a receptionist, and then working back to list the duties related to that – you'll have a stronger and more meaningful description of the job function.

 Do your company's job descriptions focus on individual tasks or on overall roles and functions?
 It's important to write job descriptions that are relevant and that include the major functions and purpose of each position.
 If done well, the job description will answer these questions: "Why is this job important?"; "What are my key responsibilities and priorities?"; and "What are my critical success factors?"

 Job descriptions are an essential part of managing the work of any organization.
 Use them to do the following:

 "When I started using Mind Tools, I was not in a supervisory position.
 Now I am.
 Along with that came a 12% increase in salary." – Pat Degan, Houston, USA

 This ensures that you don’t lose your plan.

 Please enter your username or email address and we'll send you a reminder.

 Your log in details have been sent to the email account you registered with.
 Please check your email to reset your login details.